brysontyrrell/Patch-Starter-Script/readme.md

       of the application bundle
     * Because the "publisher" cannot be reliably derived from Info.plist it is left blank unless passed as an argument

+A word of warning when using the "--app-version" argument: Jamf Pro's "Application Version" criteria matches against "CFBundleShortVersionString".
+The intent of this argument is to make it easier to create version updates for releases of an app other than what is present on your system.

 positional arguments:
   path                  Path to the application